nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

 **Parameter Definitions:**

-- `-t` - Number of parallel processing threads
+- `-t` - number of parallel processing threads
 - `-a` – output in SAM format
 - `-x splice` - specifies preset for spliced alignment of long reads
 - `-d` - specifies the output file for the index